-If Carrie, Charlotte, Miranda and Samantha time traveled to 2019, would they still be slinging back cranberry ‘tinis?
+If Carrie, Charlotte, Miranda and Samantha time traveled to 2021, would they still be slinging back cranberry ‘tinis?

-The rest of us in Middle America, however, experienced cheapened, dumbed-down versions of the Cosmo, commonly made with cranberry from concentrate and cloying Rose’s lime cordial sweetened with high fructose corn syrup.
+The rest of us in Middle America, however, experienced cheapened, dumbed-down versions of the Cosmo, commonly made with cranberry cocktail concentrate and cloying Rose’s lime cordial sweetened with high fructose corn syrup.
 Yuck.